Travel day to Entebbe, Uganda

 • Move slowly and be calm at all times.

 • If you are feeling ill or know that you have a contagious disease, do not attempt to track the primates.
 Chimps and gorillas are very susceptible to human diseases.
 You will not be allowed a refund of your permit if you cannot go trekking.
 Please respect this rule and put the primates’ health first.

-We will be staying at high-end lodges and hotels.
+You will be staying at high-end lodges and tents.
 All rooms have private baths.
 Laundry facilities and additional amenities are available at all lodges, though may cost extra.
 After a long day of hiking to find the apes, you will appreciate the niceties of a warm shower, sunset views at the bar, good food, and a comfortable bed.